mitre/fieldmanual/sphinx-docs/Parsers.md

 - **Edge** (optional): A relationship between the source and target.
 This should be a string.

-- **Target** (optional): A fact to create which the source connects too.
+- **Target** (optional): A fact to create which the source connects to.

-In the above example, the `basic` parser will take each line of output from the `find` command, save it as a `host.file.path` fact, and link it to the `file.sensitive.extension` fact used in the command with the `has_extension` link.
+In the above example, the `basic` parser will take each line of output from the `find` command, save it as a `host.file.path` fact, and link it to the `file.sensitive.extension` fact used in the command with the `has_extension` edge.
 For instance, if the command was run using a `file.sensitive.extension` value of `docx` and the `find` command returned `/path/to/mydoc.docx` and `/path/to/sensitive.docx`, the parser would generate the following facts and relationships:
 - `/path/to/mydoc.docx` <- `has_extension` -> `docx`